kroll-j/graphserv/doc/usage.rst

 server-stats [read] ::

 	server-stats
-	returns some information on the server.
+	returns information on the server.

 Access Control